scale-tone/DurableFunctionsMonitor/README.md

 **OR**

 * Get the sources (either via **git clone** or by just downloading the ZIP-file) from this repo.
-* Open command line in **durablefunctionsmonitor.functions** folder.
+* Open command line in **durablefunctionsmonitor.dotnetbackend** folder.
-* Type **npm run setup-and-run**.
-This will install all needed dependencies and compile the Functions project.
-At first run the setup script will also ask you to provide the Connection String to your Azure Storage, that your existing Durable Functions are using.
-Then it will create a local.settings.json file and put that Connection String into it.
-* Finally the setup script will open the UI page (http://localhost:7072/api/monitor) in your favourite browser.
+* Run **node setup-and-run.js**.
+This setup script will ask you to provide the Connection String to your Azure Storage, that your existing Durable Functions are using, and put it into local.settings.json file.
+Then it will run the Functions project (do the **func start**) and open the UI page (http://localhost:7072/api/monitor) in your favourite browser.
 If not, then just navigate to that URL yourself (on a Mac it is reported to be more preferrable to open http://127.0.0.1:7072/api/monitor instead).

-Executing **npm run setup-and-run** is only needed at first run.
-Next time you can just type **func start** and open the UI page in your browser.
+* Alternatively you can just create local.settings.json file yourself, then run **func start** and open the UI page in your browser manually.

 **OR**

 Run [this Docker container](https://hub.docker.com/r/scaletone/durablefunctionsmonitor) locally:
-* **docker pull scaletone/durablefunctionsmonitor:1.2**
+* **docker pull scaletone/durablefunctionsmonitor:1.3**
-* **docker run -p 7072:80 -e AzureWebJobsStorage="your-azure-storage-connection-string" scaletone/durablefunctionsmonitor:1.2**
+* **docker run -p 7072:80 -e AzureWebJobsStorage="your-azure-storage-connection-string" scaletone/durablefunctionsmonitor:1.3**
 * Navigate to http://localhost:7072/api/monitor

 **OR**